 Freestyle homemade dog food

-When we cook for our own dogs, we no longer necessarily stick to my own dog nutritionist recipes.
-We’ve been doing it so long, we’re happy enough to wing it.
-You’ll be the same in time once you’ve mastered the essentials.
 Making dog nutritionist recipes for your dog should be fun.
 You don’t have to be a slave to it.
 Because our own dogs eat such a wide variety of foods, we’re not concerned that they may be missing out on something.
 We know they’re not.
 So if we don’t have all the ingredients for Black Bean Stuffed Sweet Potato & Parsley, we’ll make them Dodecanese Minced Beef Stew instead.
-And if we’re short on ingredients for that, then we’ll simply give them chicken thigh and mixed vegetables.
+And if we’re short on ingredients for that, then we’ll simply give them chicken thigh and mixed vegetables and make up for it next day.
 As I’ve said before, cooking for your dog can be as complicated or as simple as you like.

-Importantly, every meal we make for our dogs includes an oil such as salmon oil, and my own Eggshell Powder for Dogs for essential calcium.
+Importantly, every meal we make for our dogs includes an oil such as salmon oil, and my own dog calcium supplement for essential calcium.
 Every meal is also topped off with a range of herbs and spices for essential vitamins and minerals.
 We also vary their ingredients as much as possible.
 The fundamental principles of successfully home cooking for your dog are balance, variety and moderation.
 If you follow those you can’t go far wrong.